oceanprotocol-archive/OEPs/8/README.md

 ### Remote Metadata

-A publisher runs Squid on their local machine.
-When they publish (register) an asset, they give their local metadata to their local Squid.
-Squid makes some changes and additions in the metadata, puts it into a DDO, and sends that DDO to a metadata store (Aquarius).
+A publisher publishes (registers) an asset using [Squid](https://docs.oceanprotocol.com/concepts/components/#squid-libraries) (which might be running on their local machine or remotely).
+When they do, the local metadata is passed to Squid, which makes some changes and additions in the metadata, puts it into a DDO, and sends that DDO to a metadata store (Aquarius).

 Aquarius may also make some changes and additions to the metadata, such as the `datePublished` or parts of the `curation` object.
 The metadata that finally gets stored by Aquarius is the "remote metadata."

-Note: [OEP-11](11) describes the publishing flow in more detail.
+Note: A marketplace can and might also act as a publisher.
+[OEP-11](11) describes the publishing flow in more detail.

 ## Metadata Attributes